Morteza-QN/MyResume/README.md

 ## Features

-- **Personalized Portfolio:** Craft a unique and personalized portfolio that reflects your skills, experiences, and projects.
+- **Personalized Portfolio:** Personal portfolio showcasing my skills, experience, and projects.
 <!--
 - **Interactive Design:** Engage users with an interactive and user-friendly design, ensuring a memorable experience.
 - **Dynamic Content:** Easily update and manage your portfolio content through customizable sections for education, work experience, skills, projects, and more.